OpenSourceEconomics/respy/docs/how_to_guides/index.rst

 =============

 How-to guides provide detailed information about **respy**'s functionalities.
-Refer to these guides if you aim to implement and estimate your own EKW model.
+Refer to these guides if you are already familiar with EKW models aim to learn more about implementing and estimating your own model with **respy**.

 .. raw:: html